bahmutov/talks/dependencies-best-practices-node.md

 Describe a typical problem and give an example.

-Same principles applu to internal modules: you do not know who is going to use your module and what their level of expertise is.
+Same principles apply to internal modules: you do not know who is going to use your module and what their level of expertise is.
 They could be a super expert or could be a novice.
 Give them enough information to decide if what you are offering fits their needs.
 They will do same to you.